Vxrpenter/SCPToolsBot/README.md

 For a specific operating system installation guide, check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki/Installation)

+## Manual
+Clone the repo and install a jdk 22 and gradle to compile.

 ## Handling Issues
 If you're running into any issues, please first check the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki/Issue-Handling) for help.